-- My own time at the Census Bureau started in January, when I was sworn in as the 26th director of the agency, and the first Latino.
-I started my professional journey attending San Antonio Community College and Trinity University in Texas, then I attended graduate school and got a master's degree in statistics from the University of Michigan. - Over my professional career, I have learned that innovation, creativity, and critical thinking are central to maintaining excellence in any field of work.
+- My own time at the Census Bureau started last year, when I was sworn in as the 26th director of the agency, and the first Latino.
+I started my professional journey attending San Antonio Community College and Trinity University in Texas, then I attended graduate school and got a master's degree in statistics from the University of Michigan. - Over my professional career, I have learned that innovation, creativity and critical thinking are central to maintaining excellence in any field of work.
 You should absolutely learn the technical content and methods of research and analysis.
 But never leave your brain in the parking lot.
-When it comes to research, technical knowledge and applying methods alone can lead to misleading results. - Because I've also learned that diversity and inclusion are often unrecognized, potent catalysts for achieving excellence and advancing equity. - As a scientist and a person of color, the value of including marginalized voices has always been clear to me.
+When it comes to research, technical knowledge and applying methods alone can lead to misleading results. - Because I've also learned that diversity and inclusion are often unrecognized, potent catalysts for achieving excellence -- and advancing equity. - As a scientist and a person of color, the value of including marginalized voices has always been clear to me.
 From the earliest days of my career, I came to cherish the moments when I saw how my presence and others highlighted the value of diversity and inclusion for my more privileged colleagues. - You need to develop your critical thinking skills and infuse them with your life experience, your culture, and your values.
 They are a rich reservoir we all possess, yet seldom leverage as a resource at work or in life. - There have been too many times over a 40-year career where I have used my life experience and culture (in my case, being a Latino from San Antonio) to help researchers realize that they were defining a problem in a biased fashion or were incorrectly interpreting data analyses that really required community member perspectives to fully understand.
-You need such enhanced critical thinking to really appreciate and uncover truly effective, culturally relevant, actionable insights from research. - At the Census Bureau, we want and need to hear from diverse voices and experiences.
-I hope you will consider bringing your voice and experience to work for us, and help us to paint a more accurate portrait of our wonderfully diverse nation.
+You need such enhanced critical thinking to really appreciate and uncover truly effective, culturally relevant, actionable insights from research. - At the Census Bureau we want and need to hear from diverse voices and experiences.
+I hope you will consider bringing your voice and experience to work for us, and help us to paint a more accurate portrait of our wonderfully diverse nation. - Thank you for your interest in the Census Bureau and the federal statistical system!
+I look forward to the rest of today's discussion.